-Below you will find the latest information on the steps we are taking and other matters of interest to CBVs and Students.
-As this is a rapidly changing situation, further updates will be provided as developments unfold.
+Below you will find the latest information on the steps we are taking in response to COVID-19, and other matters of interest to CBVs and Students.
+Updates will be provided as developments unfold.

 CBV Institute recognizes that the COVID-19 pandemic has had financial repercussions on certain current and prospective Students.
 CBV Institute has extended to such individuals (i.e., whose personal or household income has been reduced due to COVID-19) the opportunity to defer the payment of 50% of course fees until the end of the 2021 Winter term.